Learning-augmented count-min sketches via Bayesian nonparametrics: Discussion

+for $r=1,\ldots, s$, and hence the $s$-range query $\bar{f}_{s}=\sum_{1\leq r\leq s}f_{x_{m+r}}$.
+The arguments of the ``constructive" proof of \citet{Cai(18)} exploit the unidimensional nature of point queries, and therefore they cannot be used for the vector $(f_{x_{m+1}},\ldots,f_{x_{m+s}})$ nor for $\bar{f}_{s}$.
+In Appendix \ref{secrange} we show how to adapt our ``Bayesian" proof to the problem of computing the posterior distribution of $(f_{x_{m+1}},\ldots,f_{x_{m+s}})$, given hashed data, and, as an illustrative example, we present the posterior distribution of $(f_{x_{m+1}},f_{x_{m+2}})$.
+We focus on the DP prior, thought the same arguments apply to the PYP prior.
+Unfortunately, the posterior distribution of $(f_{x_{m+1}},f_{x_{m+2}})$ has a rather complicated form, and for a large $m$ the computational burden for its evaluation becomes overwhelming.
+We defer to future work the study of a large sample behaviour of the posterior distribution, with the aim of obtaining a simple approximated version of it.

-Our study paves the way to many fruitful directions for future work.
-On the theoretical side, investigating properties of the posterior distribution in Theorem \ref{teo_pyp}, would be of interest.
-Nothing is known about theoretical properties of the BNP approach to CMS, both from an asymptotic and non-asymptotic point of view.
-For $\alpha=0$, \cite{Cai(18)} showed that the posterior mode recovers the CMS estimate of \cite{Cor(05)}, while other CMS-DP estimates, e.g. the posterior mean and median, may be viewed as CMS estimates with shrinkage.
-It is natural to ask whether there exists a similar interplay between the posterior distribution in Theorem \ref{teo_pyp} and variations of the CMS for power-law data streams, e.g. the CMM.
-Consistency properties of the posterior distribution, in the Bayesian sense, of the posterior distribution are also of interest.
-Another direction of interest consists in using the posterior estimates of point queries and the linear sketch properties of the CMS for large-scale streaming algorithms, e.g., for large text or streaming graphs applications.
-Lastly, one may be interested in the CMS-PYP to accommodate different update operations, such as the conservative update, as well as different types of queries, such as range and inner product queries.
+Our work paves the way to some fruitful directions for future research in the context of the BNP approach to obtain learning-augmented CMSs.
+Investigating large sample asymptotic properties of the CMS-DP and CMS-PYP would be of interest, especially with the aim of obtaining simple approximated versions of the posterior distributions \eqref{post_full_dp} and \eqref{eq:posterior_py_compl}.
+For a single hash function, i.e. $N=1$, Proposition \ref{more_cmsdp} and Proposition \ref{asymp_py}, as well as Equation \eqref{local_limit}, provide results in this direction.
+However, it would be of greater interest to consider consider corresponding results for an arbitrary $N$, that is for the posterior distributions \eqref{post_full_dp} and \eqref{eq:posterior_py_compl}.
+Our conjecture is that, under suitable assumptions, the large $m$ limiting posterior distribution of a rescaled point query reduces to a distribution that involves only the minimum of the hashed frequencies, i.e. $\min\{c_{1},\ldots,c_{N}\}$, thus making a link with the CMS.
+In this respect, it would be interesting to obtain some form of central limit theorem for the posterior distributions \eqref{post_full_dp} and \eqref{eq:posterior_py_compl}.
+For $\alpha=0$, \citet{Cai(18)} showed that the posterior mode may recover the CMS estimate of \citet{Cor(05)}, while other CMS-DP estimates may be viewed as CMS estimates with shrinkage; it is natural to ask whether there exists a similar interplay between the CMS-PYP and variations of the CMS for power-law data streams, e.g. the CMM.
+Other directions of interest consist in using the CMS-DP and CMS-PYP for large-scale streaming algorithms, e.g., for large text or streaming graphs applications \citep{Cor(12)}, as well as to accommodate nonlinear update operations, such as the conservative update \citep[Chapter 3]{Cor(20)}.